top of page

 RECYCLING CARBON IS WHAT NATURE DOES.
 WE JUST FOUND A WAY TO MAKE IT MORE EFFICIENT.

-The significant difference in the Hydrobe® approach to decarbonisation is that our biological process fixes more carbon dioxide than it generates.
+The significant difference in the Hydrobe® approach to decarbonization is that our biological process fixes more carbon dioxide than it generates.

 Process_Diagram.png